-- 1. How do I configure the router to access the Internet by ADSL users? - 1) First, configure the ADSL Modem configured in RFC1483 bridge model. - 2) Connect the Ethernet cable from your ADSL Modem to the WAN port on the router.
-The telephone cord plugs into the Line port of the ADSL Modem. - 3) Log in to the router, click the "Network" menu on the left of your browser, and click "WAN" submenu.
-On the WAN page, select "PPPoE/Russia PPPoE" for WAN Connection Type.
-Type user name in the "User Name" field and password in the "Password" field and the "Confirm Password" field, and finish it by clicking Connect.
+- How do I configure the Router to access Internet by ADSL users? - 1) First, configure the ADSL Modem in bridge mode. - 2) Connect the Ethernet cable from your ADSL Modem to the WAN port on the Router.
+The telephone cord plugs into the Line port of the ADSL Modem. - 3) Log in to the Router, click the "Network" menu on the left of your browser, and click "WAN" submenu.
+On the WAN page, select "PPPoE" for WAN Connection Type.
+Type user name in the "User Name" field and password in the "Password" field, finish by clicking Connect.